keelan-krinsky/University-Notes.-/Notes/MCBG 2032/Modules/Glycolysis.md

 ## Products
 Pyruvate is a versatile metabolite, depending on the availability of oxygen, pyruvate can undergo further oxidation to form acetyl-CoA and carbon dioxide.
 If oxygen is not present then in animal cells the pyruvate will be converted to lactic acid (lactate), and in yeast cells it will undergo alcoholic fermentation to form ethanol.

+#### Stage 2
+amino acids to alpha keto acids, and then pyruvate or acetylp co A glycerol and glucose to pyruvate. and fatty acids to acetyl CoA. pyruvate can be further brocked down into acetyl-coA (the common end product of metabolism

+final waste products are carbon dioxide and water.

+regulation of glycolysis COPY IMAGE. no significant trend in free energyies released, however under physiological conditions all most run close to eqilibrium,